shreyasajal/BBC-News-Summary/README.md

 These are inspired by [this](https://huggingface.co/docs/transformers/v4.18.0/en/performance) hugging face blog and more details can be found there.

-2.Even though the models we used supported max_length>512 but we chose 512 as the max number of tokens, and truncated the texts that generated tokens> 512.
+2. Even though the models we used supported max_length>512 but we chose 512 as the max number of tokens, and truncated the texts that generated tokens> 512.
 This was done taking in mind the higher memory requirements that come with higher token lengths( 1024, 2048, etc).
 This truncation resulted in loss of information while generating the summaries.

 ## Long Text Summarization
 To deal with the problem of loss of information in long text summarization, we experimented three methods highly inspired by the CombineDocumentChain methods used the LangChain Model for long text summarization.
 * Map Reduce
 * Modified Map Reduce
 * Refine

 The method descriptions and the code can be found in the long text summarization notebook.

 We saw that Map Reduce and Refine method didn't improve the scores.
 Refine method was expected to increase the score specially on FlanT5( since it is instruction tuned, it was hypothesised that it could process the prompts) but we saw that it didn't help much there also.
 One of the possible reasons is that the model was finetuned by us for summary generation task so it doesn't understand the prompts to refine the summary based on the new context.
 The Modified Map reduce method gave a significant improvement in score.
 The results were similar for oher trained models also.